 Students write an Exploration Proposal that discusses their chosen theme, related ideas, and investigative methods.
 They plan and develop a studio process to investigate related ideas, relevant sources of inspiration, photographic materials, techniques and aesthetic qualities.
 The E.P is referred to throughout the year as a guide for all exploration and development.
-Students visit exhibitions and produce Potential Directions (PD's) for final artworks from Unit 3 exploratory work.
+Students produce Potential Directions (PD's) for final artworks from Unit 3 exploratory work.

-In Unit 4, they refine and resolve selected PD's to produce at least 2 cohesive, finished artworks.
+In Unit 4, they visit 2 exhibition spaces, and they refine and resolve selected PD's to produce at least 2 cohesive, finished artworks.
 In Studio Art, students can only create final artworks in Unit 4 and their theme cannot change (unlike Art).

 Outcome 1 & 2 - Develop an Exploration Proposal that defines the theme, concepts and working methods.
-Explore chosen ideas, theme, materials and techniques, and art elements and principles to identify a range of Potential Directions for final artworks.
+Explore chosen theme, ideas, materials and techniques, and art elements and principles to identify a range of Potential Directions for final artworks.
 Document their individual studio process in the visual diary.